gpuweb/gpuweb/proposals/compatibility-mode.md

   `adapter.requestDevice(desc)` can request additional capabilities over the `adapter`'s defaults.

-- Core-defaulting adapters *always* support the `"webgpu-core"` feature.
+- Core-defaulting adapters *always* support the `"core-features-and-limits"` feature.
 It is *automatically enabled* on devices created from such adapters.

-  Compatibility-defaulting adapters *may* support the `"webgpu-core"` feature.
+  Compatibility-defaulting adapters *may* support the `"core-features-and-limits"` feature.
 It *may be requested* on devices created from such adapters.

   Both *may* support features like `"float32-blendable"`, which is optional in both modes.

 ### Usage

 Applications should `requestAdapter()` with a `featureLevel` that is below or equal to their minimum requirements.
-Then they can inspect the available features and enable features, including `"webgpu-core"` if they can optionally take advantage of Core features.
+Then they can inspect the available features and enable features, including `"core-features-and-limits"` if they can optionally take advantage of Core features.

 Example code for an application which: